-At Synergy Landscape Group, we know that the best time to plant your annuals will depend on what type of flower you are wanting at your home or commercial location.
+At Synergy Landscape Group, our team of expert landscapers knows the best time to plant your annuals will depend on what type of flower you are wanting at your home or commercial location.
 They are put into two different categories: warm-season and cool-season.
 The category the blooms are put into depends on their hardiness and ability to grow in cool soils.

 Click a photo below to view it at a larger size.

 These tend to grow best in cooler soils and with mild temperatures during the spring and fall months.
 They are able to withstand heavy frosts, and when the weather gets too hot, they will set seed and start deteriorating.
 These are often planted in early spring - typically when the soil is workable.
 They bloom in large bursts with strong roots.